Bari Weiss: CBS News

-Political views
+Views

 Weiss has been described as conservative by Haaretz, The Times of Israel, The Daily Dot, Business Insider, and Al Jazeera.
+The Times of Israel reported that her public dispute with The New York Times made her a figure celebrated by some conservatives.

-In a 2019 interview with Joe Rogan, she called herself a "left-leaning centrist", and she has also called herself a radical centrist.
+The Washington Post, The New York Times, and NPR have described her as a critic of the mainstream media with prominent "anti-woke" and pro-Israel views.
+NPR called her views "somewhat hard to pin down", noting she had previously called herself a "Jewish, center-left-on-most-things-person" and claimed to have voted for Mitt Romney, Hillary Clinton, and Joe Biden.
+In a 2019 interview with Joe Rogan, Weiss called herself a "left-leaning centrist", and she has also called herself a radical centrist.
 According to The Washington Post, Weiss "portrays herself as a liberal uncomfortable with the excesses of left-wing culture" and has sought to "position herself as a reasonable liberal concerned that far-left critiques stifled free speech".
-The New Republic described Weiss as "anti-woke, anti-trans, pro-Israel" and Vanity Fair has called her "a provocateur".
+The New Republic described her as "anti-woke, anti-trans, pro-Israel", and Vanity Fair called her "a provocateur".
 The Jewish Telegraphic Agency said her work "doesn't lend itself easily to labels".

-The Times of Israel reported that her public fight with The New York Times made her a hero among some conservatives.
-According to The New York Times, when asked to share something that informed her values at a team retreat, she chose a clip from the show Transparent, which features a trans protagonist.
-Weiss reportedly chose it because "she never wanted to forget the humanity of those with whom she vehemently disagrees".
-She has been described as anti-trans for her editorial decisions regarding transgender issues at The Free Press.
+Weiss has been described as "anti-trans" by commentators citing her editorial decisions on transgender issues at The Free Press.
+According to The New York Times, when asked to share something that informed her values at a team retreat, Weiss chose a clip from the show Transparent, which features a transgender protagonist, explaining that she never wanted to lose sight of the humanity of those with whom she disagreed.